Opus10/django-pgtrigger/docs/multi_db.rst

 2. Use an app like `django-tenants <https://github.com/django-tenants/django-tenants>`__ to dynamically set the ``search_path`` for a single database.

 When using the first approach, use the multi-database support detailed in the previous section.
-For the second approach, ``django-pgtrigger`` comes with the ability to dynamically set the ``search_path``:
+For the second approach, ``django-pgtrigger`` comes with the following functionality to dynamically set the ``search_path``:

 1. Pass ``--schema`` (``-s``) arguments for management commands.
 For example, this sets ``search_path`` to ``myschema,public``